void-aere/agile6/readme.md

 ### Feature Paradise

-- Tab completion in functions that search and choose (see trie structure).
+- Tab completion in functions that search and choose (see trie structure, [this link](https://github.com/scop/bash-completion)).
-- Obfuscate typeface for passwords (see bash text decoration, [link](https://github.com/scop/bash-completion)).
+- Obfuscate typeface for passwords (see bash text decoration).
 - Boxes with curved edges (see unicode Box Drawing block 256D, 256E).
 - This thing: 🯁🯂🯃.